ddprrt/ddprrt.github.io/_posts/2016-01-27-extend-coffeescript-with-es6-classes.md

 some syntactic sugar for JavaScript's prototype chain.

 ES6 classes do they same, but baked in your runtime environment.
 In this case:
 Node 5.
+Should you use Babel to transpile ES6 classes to ES5, you will see that the outcome is somewhat similar to the output created by CoffeeScript.

 If you want to learn more about prototypical inheritance, I strongly suggest you check out Eric Elliot's fantastic articles on that topic:

 - [Difference between class and prototypal inheritance](https://medium.com/javascript-scene/master-the-javascript-interview-what-s-the-difference-between-class-prototypal-inheritance-e4cd0a7562e9)